cocos/cocos-docs/en/editor/publish/publish-huawei-ohos.md

-# Publish to Huawei HarmonyOS
+# Publish for the Huawei HarmonyOS

 Starting with v3.2, Cocos Creator supports packaging games for the **Huawei HarmonyOS** (`.hap`).